Nonnegative-Constrained Joint Collaborative Representation with Union Dictionary for Hyperspectral Anomaly Detection: Introduction

 Depending on the availability of prior target information, target detection can be divided into two categories, supervised \cite{zou2017random} and unsupervised \cite{fowler2011anomaly}.
 The accuracy of supervised target detection methods is highly dependent on that of the target spectra, which are practically hard to obtain \cite{nasrabadi2013hyperspectral}.
 Unsupervised target detection, which is also referred to as anomaly detection (AD) or outlier detection, experienced rapid development in the past 20 years \cite{stein2002anomaly}.

-So far, most classic anomaly detection algorithms are focused on constructing a profile of the distribution of backgrounds to identify those objects that do not belong to the profile as anomalies, or designing a statistical or geometric measurement to separate the anomalies from background instances.
+So far, most classic anomaly detection algorithms focus on constructing a profile of the distribution of backgrounds to identify those objects that do not belong to the profile as anomalies, or designing a statistical or geometric measurement to separate the anomalies from background instances.
 An example of the latter is the Reed-Xiaoli (RX) detector \cite{reed1990adaptive}, which solves the anomaly detection task through the Mahalanobis distance and the multivariate Gaussian distribution assumption.
 Two types of the RX have been widely applied: global RX which considers the entire image as the background statistics, and local RX, which estimates the background using local statistics \cite{borghys2011hyperspectral}.
 In addition to the traditional RX model, several improved methods based on Mahalanobis distance have also been proposed.
 A blocked adaptive computationally efficient outlier nominator (BACON) was proposed in \cite{billor2000bacon} to iteratively construct the robust background subset, a random selection based anomaly detector (RSAD) was described in \cite{du2010random}.
+Inspired by non-negative matrix factorization (NNMF), a robust iterative consensus anomaly RX detector is proposed in \cite{amiel2020consensus} which generates clusters for RX tests and uses a weighted consensus voting process to detect anomalies.
 Besides the Gaussian distributions models, some non-Gaussian detectors were proposed to model the backgrounds, such as the anisotropic super-Gaussian (AS) \cite{adler2009improved} and Elliptically Contoured (EC) t-distributions \cite{veracini2010spectral}.
 Based on the Gaussian-Markov random field, GMRF \cite{schweizer2000hyperspectral} models the clutter as spatially–spectrally correlated random fields and derives the simplified detection output.
 Considering the possible non-validation of the original statistical distribution for real-world HSIs, nonlinear version detectors that map the original data space into a high-dimensional feature space to produce a nearly Gaussian distribution were subsequently formulated.
 Representative algorithms include the kernel RX (KRX) \cite{kwon2005kernel}, support vector data description (SVDD) \cite{banerjee2006support}, robust nonlinear anomaly detector (RNAD) \cite{zhao2014robust}, and selective kernel principal component analysis (KPCA) algorithm \cite{scholkopf1997kernel}, among others.